tidyverse/purrr/tests/testthat/_snaps/map.md

       map(quote(a), identity)
     Condition
       Error:
-      ! `.x` must be a vector, not a symbol
+      ! `.x` must be a vector, not a symbol.

 # error message follows style guide when result is not length 1